ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 ## ETL and Voila

 Recall the [ETL Pipeline](https://ploomber-sql.readthedocs.io/en/latest/packaging-your-sql-project/intro-to-etl-pipelines-with-python-and-sql.html) walkthrough in the previous module.
-The `datadownload.py` [script](https://github.com/ploomber/sql/blob/main/pipeline/src/datadownload.py) extracted, transformed, and loaded the car emissions data, as four tables (`fuel`, `electric`, `hybrid`, and `all_vehicles`) in an in-memory `DuckDB` database.
-Now, in our [`voila-app.ipynb` notebook](https://github.com/ploomber/sql/blob/main/pipeline/src/voila-app.ipynb) that serves as the dashboard's source, we can connect to the database and query the data to create our dashboard.
+The Ploomber pipeline executes the `datadownload.py` ETL [script](https://github.com/ploomber/sql/blob/main/pipeline/src/datadownload.py) as well as the EDA Jupyter [notebook](https://github.com/ploomber/sql/blob/main/pipeline/src/eda-pipeline.ipynb) with selected queries.
+It then stores the tables in an in-memory DuckDB database.
+We can connect our dashboard to the DuckDB instance and generate queries for our visualizations.
 This is done in the following code cell:

 ```python
 %load_ext sql